 “User stories provide us with a way of having just enough written down that we don’t forget and that we can estimate and plan while also encouraging this time of communication.”

 The purpose of user stories is to make planned features clearer, so each department can estimate how long it will take to achieve the desired result.
+Remember — if your user story is not yet clear enough, keep it in the backlog and plan to invest time in further refinements.
+It’s not about how many stories you’ve added to the backlog — it’s about the clarity of the scrum master’s criteria.

 One of the major benefits of user stories is that they help a team to put themselves in a customer’s shoes rather than their own.
-A user story

 How do you know when a story is finished?
 What is the definition of ‘done’?
 To a product owner, acceptance criteria is the difference between a truly completed story and an incomplete one.